 Research projects currently on-going at the Center address value-added products from goat milk as well as goat meat.
 Researchers are working on projects to develop new manufacturing parameters for goat cheese, ice cream and yogurt.
 Since very little goat milk is consumed as fluid milk, the demand for goats milk is derived primarily through its value-added components.
 Results from our work on textured parameters of goat milk allows for the manufacturing of hard-type goat cheese which have longer shelf life, and therefore greater marketability.
-We have also undertaken research efforts to speed the maturation and aging process of cheese.
-The aging process is time consuming and expensive in that it requires controlling temperature and humidity, as well as storage.
-Finding practical ways to speed the process reduces cost to the processor.
-Goat milk has unique odors and flavors that are preferred by gourmet consumers.
-However, the ripening process for most cheeses is slow, therefore slowing the process of delivering quality cheeses to the market place.
-Research at our center is ongoing which will develop new and accelerated ripening processes.
+Researchers are also looking into ways to speed the maturation and aging process of cheese.

 In recent years, goat meat is becoming more and more popular as the other red meat.
 However, the per capita consumption of goat meat in the U.S., in comparison to other red meats is extremely small.
 More goat meat is consumed in "traditional" fashion primarily by distinct ethnic groups.
 That not withstanding, the demand for goat meat is on the rise.
 In fact, the available supply of goat meat from domestic supplies have been short of demand in recent years.
-Prior to 1992, the U.S. was a net exporter of goat meat.
-However, since 1992, domestic supplies of goat meat has fallen short of domestic demand (FAS data).
-We have recently begun work on investigating alternative sources and channels for goat meat.
-Preliminary data show that there is a large supply of goat meat imported from Australia, primarily as ungraded bulk carcasses.
+However, preliminary data show that there is a large supply of goat meat imported from Australia, primarily as ungraded bulk carcasses.
 There is work to be done here as it relates to the establishment of uniform standards.
 IMPS standard for fresh goat meat were approved by USDA in October 2001.
 However, applying these standards to boxed frozen carcasses that are imported is still a challenge to the industry.
 Work done at our Center show that the quality of imported goat meat is inconsistent with the standards for quality as approved by USDA.
-Additional work is needed in order to properly address these issues.